Hiba-Khaleel/langchain-RAG-evaluator/README.md

 These warnings do not mean the evaluation failed.
 If the summary is printed and the JSON report is written, the run completed.

-## Next Improvements

-- Add more evaluation questions before making more optimization decisions.
-- Add manual pass/fail review for answer correctness.
-- Consider Markdown-aware chunking once the eval set is larger.
-- Consider LLM-as-judge evaluation for groundedness and correctness.